astrolabsoftware/fink-broker/docs/user_guide/database.md

 ## Database structure

-We currently operates the conversion from Avro (alerts) to Parquet (database) for two reasons:
+We currently operates the conversion from Avro (alerts) to Parquet (database) for mainly two reasons:

 - Parquet is a built-in output sinks in Structured Streaming, not Avro.
 We can use a custom sink for Avro, but as Parquet is better integrated with the Spark ecosystem at this point, we stick to it for the moment.
 - Other services (post-processing) integrates better with Parquet for the moment.
 Only the streaming out part would need re-conversion to Avro (Kafka style).

-The archiving part is crucial, and must respect a number of criteria:
+The archiving part is crucial, and must pass a number of stress tests (not exhaustive!):

-- The archiving must be done as quickly as possible.
+- What happens if we lose some machines hosting the broker?
-- The archiving must resist to bursts of alerts.
+- What happens if there is a broker shutdown?
-- In case of several days of shut down, the archiving must be able to archive late data while ingesting new data.
+- What happens if there are sudden bursts of alerts?
-- The database must be fault-tolerant, and must allow fast concurrent access.
+- What happens if LSST starts to send alerts at a crazy sustained rate?

-Concerning the first 3 points, benchmarks and resources sizing are under study.
-For the last point, the main Parquet database is stored in HDFS, and data are partitioned hourly (`YYYY/MM/dd/hh`).
+Extensive benchmarks and resources sizing are under study.
+The main Parquet database is stored in HDFS (fault-tolerant), and data are partitioned hourly (`YYYY/MM/dd/hh`).
 We plan on having multiple copies of the data.
 To launch the archiving service, just use:

 ```bash
 fink start archive > archiving.log &
 ```

 Just make sure you attached the `archive` service to disks with large enough space!
-To define the location, see `conf/fink.conf`, or follow steps in [Configuration](configuration.md).
+Note we perform a data compression (snappy).
+The compression factor will depend on the triggering time and incoming packet size, but is typically a factor of 10.
+To define the archiving location, see `conf/fink.conf`, or follow steps in [Configuration](configuration.md).

 ## Monitoring the data transfer